AdobeDocs/workfront.fr-FR/help/quicksilver/manage-work/tasks/assign-tasks/manage-allocation-hours-on-tasks.md

 +++

 <!--
-Change this sentence in the table:
+Change this sentence in the table when unshimmming assignments on Edit task:
 <p>Edit permissions to update allocation hours in the Edit Task box</p>
 To this:
 <p>Edit permissions to update allocation hours in the Edit Task box in the Production environment. <span class="preview">You can no longer manage allocation hours in the Edit task box in the Preview environment.</span></p>